top of page

 • We have a strong history of collaboration with 100+ agencies- many are small organizations that offer culturally specific and/or culturally responsive services.

-• We offer free leadership and training opportunities; Youth/caregivers are compensated for their time and expertise.
+• We offer free leadership and advocacy training; Youth/caregivers are compensated for their time and expertise.

 Image by AbsolutVision